Mental-Vagabond/Mental-Vagabond.github.io/_posts/christian-naturism/2020-09-30-Bible_Verses_With_Nudity.md

 Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.
 #### Matthew 25:38
 When saw we thee a stranger, and took [thee] in? or naked, and clothed [thee]?
-#### Matthew 25:43
+#### Matthew 25:43-44
 I was a stranger, and ye took me not in: naked, and ye clothed me not: sick, and in prison, and ye visited me not.
-#### Matthew 25:44
 Then shall they also answer him, saying, Lord, when saw we thee an hungered, or athirst, or a stranger, or naked, or sick, or in prison, and did not minister unto thee?
 #### Mark 10:50
 And he, casting away his garment, rose, and came to Jesus.
-#### Mark 14:51
+#### Mark 14:51-52
-And there followed him a certain young man, having a linen cloth cast about [his] naked [body]; and the young men laid hold on him:
+And there followed him a certain young man, having a linen cloth cast about [his] naked [body]; and the young men laid hold on him: And he left the linen cloth, and fled from them naked.
-#### Mark 14:52
-And he left the linen cloth, and fled from them naked.
 #### Luke 3:11
 And he would answer and say to them, “The man who has two tunics is to share with him who has none; and he who has food is to do likewise.”
 #### John 21:7
 Therefore that disciple whom Jesus loved saith unto Peter, It is the Lord.
 Now when Simon Peter heard that it was the Lord, he girt [his] fisher's coat [unto him], (for he was naked,) and did cast himself into the sea.
 #### Acts 19:16